 Shift Work Sleep Disorder.
-A classic example of a disorder caused by social expectations – in this case because of their employment.
+A disorder caused by social expectations – in this case because of their job schedules.
 It’s not so bad when the worker sticks to one shift (although that shift may put him out of sync with the daylight and family expectations).
 The worst is when shifts rotate.
 For instance, a schedule of one week on day shift, followed by one week on swing shift, followed by one week on graveyard overnight shift screws up the body.
 Older workers are less able to adapt to these changes than younger ones.
 As with jet lag, shift-work CRSD is more likely to strike people who are typically early risers than night owls.
 More on Shift Work Disorder.

-Irregular Sleep-Wake Disorder is a natural form of polyphasic sleep, where the patient sleeps for longer than a nap but shorter than a full night’s sleep .
+Irregular Sleep-Wake Disorder is a natural form of polyphasic sleep, where the patient sleeps for longer than a nap but shorter than a full night’s sleep.
 Total sleep time is spread across the day and periods of sleep time change from one day to the next.
 It is most common in the elderly.
 More on ISWD.

 People with circadian rhythm disruptions are more apt to get metabolic syndrome and gastrointestinal problems and other illnesses.